As of September 2017, 16.5 million dollars worth of bitcoin circulated the cybersphere.

 How to Invest in Bitcoin for Beginner’s

-A Bitcoin wallet is a data storage tool that protects your Bitcoin.
-If your wallet disappears, then so does your Bitcoin.
-Therefore, finding a quality Bitcoin Wallet is highly important prior to investing.
+A cryptocurrency wallet is a data storage tool that protects your Bitcoin.
+Therefore, finding a secure, and easy to use hardware wallet is highly important prior to investing in cryptocurrency.

 2. Consider How Much You Can Afford